sebas80sebas/autonomous-rescue-system/README.md

 Includes exhaustive tests with different initial orientations to validate system robustness.

+## 📖 Additional Documentation

+For more detailed information about the implementation, algorithms, and methodology, please refer to the complete project report (in Spanish):

+**📄 Report:** `docs/Informe_Practica_6.pdf`

+This comprehensive document includes:
+- Detailed explanation of the scenario identification algorithm
+- Complete route optimization methodology
+- In-depth analysis of sensor usage and calibration
+- Extended discussion of results and performance metrics
+- Technical diagrams and flowcharts

 ## 🔮 Future Work
 - Improve precision of movement and orientation functions
 - Eliminate dependence on collisions for identification